jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose.md

 sudo docker compose pull && sudo docker compose up -d && sudo docker compose logs -f
 ```

 Like shown in the logs, you should now be able to access Nextcloud by using https://192.168.1.2:8080.
 You will get a cert error, since this cert is self signed.
 Write down the passphrase and finish the installation in the webGUI.
+After clicking on "Downloading and pulling containers" you should see the containers starting up.
+When everything is up and running, you will see a random password for the admin user.
+Click on "Open your Nextcloud".
+That should redirect you to your working cloud.yourdomain.com page where you can login as admin.

 ## make some needed env changes
 Do some maintenance, set the reverse proxy and set a server id